tst-ccamp/earthenterprise_wiki/How-to-use-QT-Creator-IDE-for-OpenGEE.md

 Once this done, go back to QT Creator menu, then **Debug → Start Debugging** (or **F5**).
 This would build OpenGEE and start ‘Fusion’ in debug mode.
 Debug breakpoints can be inserted into the code to break the execution at the appropriate code lines.

+_Note: Running the app via pressing F5 causes the build to be refreshed and the tests to be run, and can be avoided by using the 'Start Debugging without deployment' option._

 [[/images/StartDebugging.png|start debugging]]

 Alternatively you can start any app outside from the IDE (fusion, server, any of the tools) and go back to the **IDE Debug → Attach to running application**.